-Mobile/internet service has been implemented and this has enabled businesses to operate effectively and for Gwydir Shire to project a professional image to the external business community.
+More efficient mobile/internet service has been implemented enabling businesses to operate effectively, and for Gwydir Shire to project a professional image to the external business community.

-The Shire is located at the centre of the North-West/New England Region and this has made Bingara a place to meet and to host conferences.
-The opportunity to increase the number of meetings and conferences to be held in our Shire will be enhanced when the Roxy complex is fully functional.
+The Shire is located at the centre of the North-West/New England Region and with modern facilities and a central location, it is an ideal and place to meet and to host conferences.